allandx/Jenkins-quickstart/README.md

 Step 1: Install Jenkins on Ubuntu 20.04 server(you may choose other server types)

-Step 2: Prepare a build environment
+Step 2: Prepare a build environment- config jenkins to authenticate with Github server. generate an access token.

 Step 3: Creating a simple build

-Step 4: Looking at the different plugins that could alter how builds are handled
+Step 4: Looking at the different plugins that could alter how builds are handled- e.g. set up webhook to trigger build run whenever changes are mande to repo in github

 Step 5: Scheduling builds to run

+Step 6: Config build to archive output as a build artifact